CyberGitLabs/security-writeups/Hack The Box Machines/Cicada.md

 *******2 Foothold*******

-Since SMB is running the first thing i did was enumerate the shares:
+Since SMB is running the first thing I did was enumerate the shares:

 ![diagram](../images/Cicada/Cicada_shares.png)